magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-40488-configurable-products-with-out-of-stock-child-products-not-shown-in-correct-price-range.md

 <ins>Expected results</ins>:

-If all child products are *Out of Stock* and configurable product itself is also *Out of Stock*, the price is calculated by using all the child products.
+If all child products are *Out of Stock* and the configurable product itself is also *Out of Stock*, the price is calculated by using all the child products.

 <ins>Actual results</ins>: